 - 2.2.7.1 County approved password standards and/or guidelines shall be applied to access County systems.
-These standards extend to mobile devices and personally owned devices used for work. - 2.2.7.2 Passwords are a primary means to control access to systems and shall therefore be selected, used, and managed to protect against unauthorized discovery or usage.
-Passwords shall satisfy the following complexity rule: - Passwords will contain a minimum of one (1) upper case letter - Passwords will contain a minimum of one (1) lower case letter - Passwords will contain a minimum of one (1) number: 1- 0 - Passwords will contain a minimum of one (1) special character: !,@,#,\$,%,^,&,\,(,) - Password characters will not be sequential (Do not use: ABCD, This is ok: ACDB) - Passwords characters will not be repeated in a row (Do not use: P@\$\$\$.
-This is ok: P@\$\$\$) - COMPLEX PASSWORD EXAMPLE: P@\$SWoRd13 - Passphrases example: The\$kylsBlue2day - Passwords cannot contain the user's full name or network login - 2.2.7.3 Passwords shall have a minimum length of twelve (12) characters. - 2.2.7.4 Passwords shall not be reused for twelve (12) iterations. - 2.2.7.5 Departments and/or contractors shall require users to change their passwords in accordance with NIST standards. - 2.2.7.6 Network and application systems shall be configured to enforce automatic expiration of passwords in accordance with NIST standards. - 2.2.7.7 Newly created accounts shall be assigned a randomly generated password prior to account information being provided to the user. - 2.2.7.8 No user shall give his or her password to another person under any circumstances.
-Workforce members who suspect that their password has become known by another person shall change their password immediately and report their suspicion to management. - 2.2.7.9 Users who have lost or forgotten their passwords shall make any password reset requests themselves without using a proxy (e.g., another County employee) unless approved by management.
-Prior to processing password change requests, the requester shall be authenticated to the user account in question (e.g., Verification with user's supervisor or the use of passphrases can be used for this authentication process). - 2.2.7.10 When technologically feasible, a new or reset password shall be set to expire on its initial use at log on so that the user is required to change the provided password to one known only to them. - 2.2.7.11 All passwords are to be treated as sensitive information. - 2.2.7.12 User Accounts shall be locked after five (5) consecutive invalid logon attempts within a 24-hour period.
+These standards extend to mobile devices (see Section 9.2.4 Mobile Computing Devices for additional guidance on mobile devices) and personally owned devices used for work (see Section 9.2.5 Personally Owned Devices for additional guidance on personally owned devices). - 2.2.7.2 Passwords are a primary means to control access to systems and shall therefore be selected, used, and managed to protect against unauthorized discovery or usage.
+Passwords shall satisfy the following complexity rule:

+- Passwords will contain a minimum of one upper case letter - Passwords will contain a minimum of one lower case letter - Passwords will contain a minimum of one number: 1- 0 - Passwords will contain a minimum of one symbol: !,@,#,\$,%,^,&,\,(,) - Password characters will not be sequential (Do not use: ABCD, This is ok: ACDB) - Passwords characters will not be repeated in a row (Do not use: P@\$\$S. This is ok: P@\$S\$) - COMPLEX PASSWORD EXAMPLE: P@\$SWoRd13 - 2.2.7.3 Passwords shall have a minimum length of 8 characters. - 2.2.7.4 Passwords shall not be reused for twelve iterations. - 2.2.7.5 Departments shall require users to change their passwords periodically (e.g., every 90 days at the maximum).
+Changing passwords more often than 90 days is encouraged. - 2.2.7.6 Network and application systems shall be configured to enforce automatic expiration of passwords at regular intervals (e.g., every 90 days at the maximum) when the technology is feasible or available. - 2.2.7.7 Newly created accounts shall be assigned a randomly generated password prior to account information being provided to the user. - 2.2.7.8 No user shall give his or her password to another person under any circumstances.
+Workforce members who suspect that their password has become known by another person shall change their password immediately and report their suspicion to management in accordance with Section 12: Incident Management. - 2.2.7.9 Users who have lost or forgotten their passwords shall make any password reset requests themselves without using a proxy (e.g., another County employee) unless approved by management.
+Prior to processing password change requests, the requester shall be authenticated to the user account in question. (e.g., Verification with user's supervisor or the use of passphrases can be used for this authentication process.)
+New passwords shall be provided directly and only to the user in question. - 2.2.7.10 When technologically feasible, a new or reset password shall be set to expire on its initial use at log on so that the user is required to change the provided password to one known only to them. - 2.2.7.11 All passwords are to be treated as sensitive information. - 2.2.7.12 User Accounts shall be locked after five consecutive invalid logon attempts within a 24-hour period.
 The lockout duration shall be at least 30 minutes or until a system administrator enables the user ID after investigation.
-These features shall be configured as indicated when the technology is feasible or available.

-2.2.7.13 All systems containing sensitive information shall not allow users to have multiple concurrent sessions on the same system when the technology is feasible or available.
+These features shall be configured as indicated when the technology is feasible or available. - 2.2.7.13 All systems containing sensitive information shall not allow users to have multiple concurrent sessions on the same system when the technology is feasible or available.